 Diflucan is used for all types of yeast infections including central nervous infections, ringworm and urinary infections.
 You will probably need to administer it twice per day following your vet’s exact directions.
 It may take some time for results to be seen.

 There are a few side effects and warnings associated with this medication.
-In fact, certain dogs cannot take the medication.
+In fact, certain dogs cannot take it.
 All this means that administering it to your K9 without your vet’s prior approval is very dangerous.
-Educating yourself about this kind of thing makes you a better pet owner which, in turn, makes you totally awesome!
+Read up as much as possible!

 Can I Give My Dog Diflucan?
 Answer: Yes, as prescribed by a vet